mrmabs/bandplans/README.md

 What it doesn't do:
 * display primary / secondary allocations
 * display licence types
-* may or may no display band gaps properly
+* frequency at the end of band gaps not displayed, see 80m in vk.json for a "workaround"

 This project is GPL3